 Phonics Phase 2

-This week I’ll be going into a little more detail about phase 2 and basic resources to support.
+This post I’ll be going into a little more detail about phase 2 and basic resources to support.

 The sounds the government expect children to be able to say for their Year 1 phonics screening check are not completely in line with speech development (if you want to know more about the Year 1 screening here’s the link to the government website – I will do a post on this in the future though).

 “My child doesn’t pronounce some of the sounds correctly – what can I do?”

 Here’s a really useful link to Home Speech Home a great resource for all things speech related and it gives a chart (about half way down) on speech development and at what age children should be able to say sounds.
 As a parent I found this quite a comforting resource.
 From this you’ll see that children should be able to say all sounds correctly by 8 to 9 years of age – the phonics screening is completed with 5 and 6 year olds!

 What is Phase 2 and SATPIN?